 5. Work flexibility

-Have you considered offering a flexible working policy?
-Increasingly, employees are looking for flexible working options, and offering this could give your company the edge over competitors in recruiting top quality staff.
-According to training organisation Digital Mums, a shocking 70% of women leave the workforce because they find it impossible to combine their career and family life.
+Now, more than ever, it’s important to allow your employees to work flexibly as we work from home (and many juggle extra responsibilities).
+Those businesses with flexible working policies tend to have the edge over competitors when attracting the right recruits.
+Before the pandemic, a shocking 70% of women left the workforce because they found it impossible to combine their career and family life, according to training organisation Digital Mums.
 Recruitment campaign Hire Me My Way claims that “less than 1 in 10 job adverts offer flexible working.”
-Get ahead of the game and think about this could fit into your company culture.
+Get ahead of the game and incorporate this into your company culture and within your HR strategy.
 We’ve put together a free guide on how to introduce flexible working into your business.